bigsnarfdude/Incident-Response-Agent/README.md

 - citation: https://notebooklm.google/
 - local uses tavily_search need config switch for Gemini2 uses Google Search
 - generate flow charts, instructions and visual aids like pictures of instructions to go with step by step instructions (like receipes with pictures of ingredients and cooking pics)
+- AI page outs and messages and voice mails with instructions and follow up info directly from agent to IR peeps
 - integration to email, sms, slack, voice
 - integration to RAG - focused on tasking team, and communications. ability to upload analyse data for PII, risk analysis
 - MLLM integration